LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Both generates new samples and undersamples majority class
   * Generally better than just oversampling

+#### Adjusting thresholds
+  * When making predictions about a classification (fraud / not fraud), you have some sort of threshold of probability at which point you'll flag something as the positive case (fraud)
+  * If you have too many false positives, one way to fix that is to simply increase that threshold.
+    * Reduces false positives but, could result in more false negatives

 ### Perform feature engineering

   * Applying your knowledge of the data - and the model you're using - to identify and extract useful features to train your model with.  *